-After a brief decline in card use, consumers are slowly adding to their credit card balances once again.
-Credit card debt increased by 3.7 percent annualized rate in February after only a slight dip in January, the Federal Reserve said Thursday.
+Consumers are adding to their credit card balances, as card debt increased 3.7 percent in February, the Federal Reserve said Thursday.

 Total revolving debt – primarily composed of credit card balances – rose to $940.6 billion in February, an increase of about $3 billion from January, according to the Federal Reserve’s monthly G.19 report on consumer credit.
 The 1.3 percent card balance decline initially reported in January has also been upwardly revised to a lesser 0.3 percent decline.

 Thanks to the latest revolving debt figures, card balances are at their highest level since September 2009, when revolving debt balances reached $947.5 billion.
 Consumers have added approximately $2.7 billion to their cards so far this year.

 |Have you racked up a credit card balance recently?
 Using credit cards can be a great way to build up your FICO score and even earn rewards, but don’t carry balances long-term if you can help it.
 If you need help getting credit card balances under control check out these five stories for tips and reminders about paying down debt:|

 Total consumer debt also rose in February, up $17.3 billion to about $3.6 trillion – an annualized increase of 5.8 percent.
 This balance includes car loans, student loans and revolving debt, but excludes mortgages, so it represents the short-term credit obligations consumers hold in a given month.
 All figures are seasonally adjusted to account for expected fluctuations.

 Despite rising card balances, overall consumer spending has slowed in recent months, according to the Commerce Department.